lbryio/spec/index.md

 ### Announce

 After a [[stream]] is encoded, it must be _announced_ to the network.
 Announcing is the process of letting other nodes on the network know that you have content available for download.
-The LBRY networks tracks announced content using a distributed hash table.
+The LBRY network tracks announced content using a distributed hash table.

 #### Distributed Hash Table

 _Distributed hash tables_ (or DHTs) have proven to be an effective way to build a decentralized content network.
-Our DHT implementation follows the [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) spec fairly closely, with some modifications.
+Our DHT implementation follows the [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) specification fairly closely, with some modifications.

-A distributed hash table is a key-value store that is spread over multiple host nodes in a network.
+A distributed hash table is a key-value store that is spread over multiple nodes in a network.
 Nodes may join or leave the network anytime, with no central coordination necessary.
 Nodes communicate with each other using a peer-to-peer protocol to advertise what data they have and what they are best positioned to store.

 When a host connects to the DHT, it announces the hash for every [[blob]] it wishes to share.
 Downloading a blob from the network requires querying the DHT for a list of hosts that announced that blob’s hash (called _peers_), then requesting the blob from the peers directly.

 #### Announcing to the DHT

 A host announces a hash to the DHT in two steps.
-First, the host looks for nodes that are closest to the target hash that will be announced.
-Then the host announces the target hash to those nodes.
+First, the host looks for nodes that are closest to the target hash.
+Then the host asks those nodes to store the fact that the host has the target hash available for download.

 Finding the closest nodes is done via iterative `FindNode` DHT requests.
 The host starts with the closest nodes it knows about and sends a `FindNode(target_hash)` request to each of them.
 If any of the requests return nodes that are closer to the target hash, the host sends `FindNode` requests to those nodes to try to get even closer.
 When the `FindNode` requests no longer return nodes that are closer, the search ends.